Dynamics-aware Adversarial Attack of Adaptive Neural Networks: Dynamics-aware Adversarial Attack

 Compared with the traditional gradient calculation in (\ref{g1}) that does not consider dynamic architecture changes, we can discover that (\ref{g2}) has one more derivative on $\frac{\partial o(\bm{x})}{\partial\bm{x}}$, which ensures the existence change of computation unit $\Phi(\cdot)$ is reflected in the back-propagated gradients.

 \textbf{Non-differentiable Function Approximation.} Since the hard occupancy $o(\bm{x})$ is binary in value, its gradient quality would be poor.
-To solve this issue, we follow the Backward Pass Differentiable Approximation (BPDA) method in~\cite{athalye2018obfuscated} to present a differentiable function $\hat{o}(\bm{x})$ to replace $o(\bm{x})$ in gradient back-propagation.
+To solve this issue, we follow the Backward Pass Differentiable Approximation (BPDA) method in~\cite{athalye2018obfuscated} to present a differentiable function $0\leq\hat{o}(\bm{x})\leq1$ to replace $o(\bm{x})$ in gradient back-propagation.
 For the network's forward propagation, we can either adopt $o(\bm{x})$ or $\hat{o}(\bm{x})$.
 In this work, we choose to replace $o(\bm{x})$ with $\hat{o}(\bm{x})$ in forward propagation due to its superior performance.
 When designing $\hat{o}(\bm{x})$, we present three important criteria: \begin{enumerate}[] \item The output value of the differentiable function $\hat{o}(\bm{x})$ should be similar to the original hard function $o(\bm{x})$ in most areas, so $\hat{o}(\bm{x})$ can substitute $o(\bm{x})$ in both forward and backward propagation; \item The differentiable function $\hat{o}(\bm{x})$ should have significant gradient variation near the decision boundary of $o(\bm{x})$; \item The gradient of the differentiable function $\hat{o}(\bm{x})$ should be smooth and lie in a reasonable range to avoid the gradient vanishing or exploding. \end{enumerate}

 Because of the diversity of adaptive neural networks, the modeling manner of occupancy function $o(\bm{x})$ in (\ref{o2}) and the differentiable soft occupancy function $\hat{o}(\bm{x})$ can be varied.
+We suggest readers to refer the papers on adaptive neural networks for details on the architecture design of $o(\bm{x})$.
 In the following contents, we show the application of dynamics-aware adversarial attacks in specific networks.